-FDI or Foreign Direct Investment is a controlling stake (ownership) in a commercial enterprise located in a country by an entity based out of another country.
-This is different from portfolio foreign investment with respect to the element of ‘control’.
-The latter kind of investment is only an unassertive investment in the securities of a foreign nation like bonds and stocks.
+FDI or a foreign direct investment is a controlling stake (ownership) in a commercial enterprise located in a country by an entity based out of another country.
+This is different from a portfolio foreign investment with respect to the element of control.
+The latter kind of investment is only an unassertive investment in the securities of a foreign nation, like bonds and stocks.

-The Financial Times gives typical definitions of ‘control’ as the globally agreed threshold of 10% of the voting shares.
-However, often this is a cloudy area since even a smaller share would accord control in companies.
-FDI includes mergers and acquisitions, construction of new facilities, intra-company loans and reinvesting profits from foreign operations.
+The Financial Times gives a typical definition of control as the globally agreed threshold of 10% of the voting shares.
+However, this is often a cloudy area since even a smaller share would accord control in companies.
+An FDI includes mergers and acquisitions, construction of new facilities, intra-company loans, and reinvesting profits from foreign operations.

-Given below are important MCQs on Foreign Direct Investment to analyse your understanding of the topic.
+Given are some important MCQs on foreign direct investment to analyse your understanding of the topic.
 The answers are also given for your reference.

-3. Treaty of Rome was signed in the year
+Q.3 The Treaty of Rome was signed in the year ______ .

-5. For spreading information the Foreign policy decision-makers rely on
+Q.5 For spreading information, the foreign policy decision-makers rely on _______ .

-6. More expansion of foreign direct investment can boost
+Q.6 More expansion of foreign direct investment can boost __________ .

 A) Money circulation

-7. How will offer curve react when customers are heterogeneous?
+Q.7 How will the offer curve react when customers are heterogeneous?

 A) Zero quadrant